peter-duongGHub/T2A2/README.md

 - The events model interacts with the player model through the use of ```player = db.Relationship("Players", back_populates="events")```.
 This creates the relationship between the events and players table so that both models will be able to interact with each other models attributes - the schema will define which specific attributes are needed by the other model for CRUD operations.

-#### Events-Category Relationship
-The relationship between events and players is a One-to-Many relationship.
-One event can be a part of multiple categories whereas one category must be a part of one event.
-The foreign key will be assigned to the category table referenced from the primary key associated to the events table.

-- The events model interacts with the category model through the use of ```categories = db.Relationship("Category", back_populates="event")```.
-This creates the relationship between the events and category table so that both models will be able to interact with each other models attributes - the schema will define which specific attributes are needed by the other model for CRUD operations.

 ### Queries

 #### Comments